Share with Care: Understanding the Insurance Risks of the Sharing Economy

 How can I protect myself as a passenger?

 Talk to your insurance provider.
-Your personal auto policy will likely provide you some coverage when you are a passenger.
+Your personal auto policy will likely provide you with some coverage when you are a passenger.
 If you don't own a car, consider purchasing a named non-owner policy, which provides coverage for you above any insurance the vehicle's owner may have.
 These policies include protection for bodily injury or property damage, medical payments, and uninsured/underinsured motorist.

 Lastly, ask your driver to provide proof of coverage.
 Be wary of drivers who turn the app off or ask for cash payment.